Scelsi1988/main/README.md

-PS-4 configration controller conrtrolled audio installation with multi samples/effects simply work with any controllers via bluetooth or cable connect and select under the hi unit play
+PS-4 configration controller conrtrolled audio installation with multi samples/effects.
+Simply work with any controllers via bluetooth or cable, connect and select your device under the hi unit to play.